 Similarity Reports provide a summary of matching or highly similar text found in a submitted paper.
 When a Similarity Report is available for viewing, an icon will appear in the Similarity column of the Assignment Inbox.
 Similarity Reports that have not yet finished generating are represented by a grayed out icon in the Similarity column.
 Reports that are not available may not have generated yet, or assignment settings may be delaying the generation of the report.

 Note: Overwritten or resubmitted papers may not generate a new Similarity Report for a full 24 hours.
 This delay is automatic and allows resubmissions to correctly generate without matching to the previous draft.

 The color of the report icon indicates the similarity score of the paper, based on the amount of matching or similar text that was uncovered.
 The percentage range is 0% to 100% The possible similarity indices are:

-You may have submitted a paper to Turnitin in the past.
-If you included your name on that submission, it is entirely possible that your name is highlighted in their Similarity Report.
+As an example, your student may have submitted a paper to Turnitin in the past.
+If they had their name on that submission, it is entirely possible that, if you have opted not to exclude small matches, you may see this highlighted in their similarity report.